-The procedure is usually done under local anaesthetic (where you are awake) or general anaesthetic (when you are put to sleep).
+The procedure is usually done under local anaesthetic in the Out patients department (where you are awake) or general anaesthetic (when you are put to sleep).

 - 1. Your bladder will be drained. - 2.
 A cystoscope (instrument used to see inside the bladder) is passed into your bladder through the urethra (tube you pass urine through). - 3.
 A needle is passed through the cystoscope. - 4.
 The botox is then injected through this needle into several specific sites in the bladder.